aAAaqwq/aAAaqwq/README.md

 - 👋 Hi, I’m @aAAaqwq
 - 👀 I’m interested in golang combined with cloud native and golang microservices
-- 🌱 I’m currently learning AGI
+- 🌱 I’m currently learning kubeedge.
-- 💞️ I’m looking to collaborate on keploy-GSOC-2025
+- 💞️ I’m looking to be a go-cloud-edge engineer.
 - 📫 How to reach me :aaqwqaa68@gmail.com or 2067089451@qq.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: A.A
 - ⚡ Fun fact: ...

 <!---